stergios97/NLP-MSc-Portfolio/README.md

-# nlp-assignments
+# NLP-MSc-Portfolio

-This repository showcases a series of assignments completed as part of the "Natural Language Processing" course during my master's program.
+This repository contains the assignments I completed during my Master’s-level **Natural Language Processing** course.

+## Purpose

+It showcases the practical skills and projects I developed throughout the course.